jayandar-30/wsl-kde6-nixos/README.md

 ## 🧠What do i need for install kde via NIXOS ?

-Fresh install NIXOS WSL - NO update needed.
+- Fresh install NIXOS WSL - NO update needed.
-Install git look in description..
+- Install git look in description..
-That all =]
+- Thats all =]

 ## ✨ How to install...